Redfin vs. Zillow: Compare Estimates, Pricing & Accuracy

 When to use an alternative

 If you’re looking for seller leads, neither Redfin nor Zillow are ideal choices.
-Instead, check out Offrs.com, one of our top recommended real estate lead generation companies.
-This platform uses targeted marketing and predictive analytics to help you attract home sellers at the most ideal time.
-It even provides exclusive leads!
+Instead, check out Smartzip, one of our top recommended real estate lead generation companies.
+This platform uses predictive analytics to help you identify likely sellers before they’re ready to sell.

 For even more options, read about the top 5 Zillow alternatives.